guidefari/great-gatsby/src/posts/blog/react helmet triage/index.md

 ERROR: No card found (Card error)
 ```

-I've been receiving that error from the get go (a good couple of weeks at the time of writing), and the case remains the same, as I have just tried this [url](https://www.goosebumps.co.zw/playlists-for-coding/).
+I've been receiving that error from the get go (a good couple of weeks at the time of writing), and the case remains the same, as I have just tried this <a href="https://www.goosebumps.co.zw/playlists-for-coding/" rel="noopener noreferrer">url</a>.

 ## Other social card validators

-I've also tried [iframely](http://debug.iframely.com/?uri=https%3A%2F%2Fwww.goosebumps.co.zw%2Fplaylists-for-coding), [socialsharepreview](https://socialsharepreview.com/?url=https://www.goosebumps.co.zw/playlists-for-coding/), [metatags.io](https://metatags.io/) - all with fairly positive results, indicating that there's a title, description, & image (all open graph).
+I've also tried <a href="http://debug.iframely.com/?uri=https%3A%2F%2Fwww.goosebumps.co.zw%2Fplaylists-for-coding" rel="noopener noreferrer">iframely</a>, <a href="https://socialsharepreview.com/?url=https://www.goosebumps.co.zw/playlists-for-coding/" rel="noopener noreferrer">socialsharepreview</a>, <a href="https://metatags.io" rel="noopener noreferrer">metatags.io</a> - all with fairly positive results, indicating that there's a title, description, & image (all open graph).

 The `<head>` element of all pages seem to have all the meta required, so I can't quite tell where my main issue lies.